Raimond van der Gouw

 Raimundus Johannes Hendrikus "Raimond" van der Gouw (/nl/; (Note: In isolation, Van is pronounced /nl/.) born 24 March 1963) is a Dutch former professional footballer, who played as a goalkeeper.

 After a successful career with Vitesse in his native Netherlands, and well into his 30s, he moved to Manchester United where he made 61 appearances over six seasons and won two Premier League titles as well as a host of other honours as backup goalkeeper.
-He scored his only goal in the last game of his career for AGOVV, before retiring at the age of 44 and becoming a coach.
+He scored his only goal, for AGOVV, in the last game of his career, before retiring at the age of 44 and becoming a coach.

 Career

 Netherlands

-Van der Gouw's first club was Go Ahead Eagles.
+Van der Gouw's first club was hometown club FC Berghuizen whom he left for professional side Go Ahead Eagles.
 A product of the club's youth system, he made his debut for the first team in a 2–1 victory against Den Bosch, on 14 September 1985.
 At the time, Eagles were competing in the bottom half of the first division, achieving a tenth-placed finish in the player's first season.
 However, the club experienced relegation in 1987, and failed to achieve promotion the following season.
 After 97 league appearances, Van der Gouw joined second level's Vitesse.

-His first season for Vitesse saw the club win the Eerste Divisie title, promoting to the top flight of Dutch football for the first time in nine seasons.
+His first season for Vitesse saw the club win the Eerste Divisie title, and promotion to the top flight of Dutch football for the first time in nine seasons.
 The following season saw further progress; a fourth-place finish in 1989–90 saw Vitesse qualify for the UEFA Cup for the first time in its history.
 The club also reached the final of the domestic cup.

 In European competition, as Vitesse reached the UEFA Cup quarter-finals, Van der Gouw kept four consecutive clean sheets, before the side eventually lost to Sporting CP.
 Vitesse consistently finished in the top six in subsequent seasons, but were less impressive in Europe, suffering a 3–0 aggregate defeat to Norwich City, among other results.